Qumulo/docs/supermicro.md

 ### Performing the Part Replacement Procedure Using the FVT
 When you replace a component of your node (such as the motherboard or an NIC card), you must ensure that the firmware version and configuration are correct for your new components.
 To do this, you must perform the part replacement procedure using the FVT.

+**Note:** Before you replace the motherboard, you must request a new DCMS license key from Supermicro and apply it before you run the FVT.
+(The license key uses the BMC MAC address which changes with the motherboard.)
+For more information, see [Data Center Management Suite (DCMS) Licenses](#data-center-management-suite-dcms-licenses).

 1. [Boot using the latest version of the Qumulo Core USB Drive Installer](#running-the-field-verification-tool-fvt-and-installing-qumulo-core).

 1. When prompted, enter `*` to select `[*] Perform maintenance`.